HiDoraemon/FinalProject-PBDWater/README.md

 *   Uses the density constraint to enforce incompressibility
 *   Artificial pressure term to simulate surface tension
 *   Vorticity confinement to replace energy
+*   Particle-based position based dynamics fluid simulator that runs on the GPU
+*   GPU Hash Grid for optimization of finding particle neighbors

 -------